akifbayram/ros2_voronoi/README.md

 ## **Known Issues**

 - **`voronoi_tb3`**:
-   - Robots remain stationary after detecting an obstacle and fail to replan
+   - Robots remain stationary after detecting an obstacle and fail to replan.
+   - Robot namespace and count are hardcoded in the script.
+   - Information nodes have not been implemented.
+   - Does not explicitly consider communication range constraints when determining neighboring robots.

+- **tb3.launch.py**
+   - TODO: Utilize Nav2 instead of manual navigation.

+- **`voronoi_go2`**: Untested

 - **`tb4.launch.py`**: Users may experience intermittent issues with launching SLAM, Nav2, or RViz for additional TurtleBot4 units.